taleslemes/PopularTVShows/README.md

 ## Architecture

 ### MVP (Clean Architecture)
-Model-View-Presenter architectural pattern is used in this project.
+Model-View-Presenter architectural pattern was applied in this project.
 The application was developed aiming at good programming practices and clean code.
 A Service Layer is used in order to access the remote data found in The Movie Database API.
 Furthermore, the app navigation is handled using a Router component.

 ## Layout
 The layout was designed using XIBs and the screens were developed to fit well on different iPhone models.

+## Unit Tests
+Once the Presenter is the most critical layer found in each scene, all of them were fully tested, reaching a code coverage of 100%.

 ## External Dependencies
 There are no external dependencies in this application.